bill-hoerr/automotive-dealer-tracking/examples/basic-gtm-setup/README.md

 2. **Test Gubagoo Tracking**:
    - Go to vehicle detail page with payment calculator
-   - Interact with the calculator widget
+   - Interact with the Gubagoo widget
    - Fill out customer contact form
    - Check for these events in GTM Preview:
      - `gubagoo_calculator_loaded`